NLnetLabs/rpki-doc/source/krill/multi-user/config-file-provider.rst

   delivering the new password to them securely.

-- OpenID Connect providers often have support for one-time passwords (OTP) or other secondary lines of defence to protect than account than just a username and password.
+- OpenID Connect providers often have support for one-time passwords (OTP) or other secondary lines of defence to protect an account than just a username and password.
 Krill does not have this capability.

 - Krill has no feature for generating cryptographically strong passwords.
 You